-A. There will be three reasons classes selected from beef, pork and retail classes.
+- A. There will be three reasons classes selected from beef, pork and retail classes.
 Each contestant will give three sets of oral reasons.
 The reasons classes will be chosen by the Officials and announced to the contestants at when they begin a reason/question class.
-The contestant may not use notes while giving reasons or answering questions, but will be provided note cards during the contest to be used for review and preparation for the oral reasons.

-B. Reasons should be given to the Officials, in the order of the contestant's placing.
-Major comparisons, criticisms and grants should be used, where appropriate.

-C. For questions contestants will be given 10 minutes to review their notes on both question classes.
+The contestant may not use notes while giving reasons or answering questions, but will be provided note cards during the contest to be used for review and preparation for the oral reasons and questions. - B. Reasons should be given to the Officials, in the order of the contestant's placing.
+Major comparisons, criticisms and grants should be used, where appropriate. - C. For questions contestants will be given 10 minutes to review their notes on both question classes.
+Contestants will not be able to use their note while answering questions.
 Following the review period contestants will put their notes away and then be given written questions.
 Participants will be given 10 minutes to answer the 5 questions per class for both classes.